seanslma/maki/Python/API/Response.md

 ```

 ## StreamingResponse
+Note that StreamingResponse is very slow compared to Response.
+Maybe due to the issue here: https://github.com/tiangolo/fastapi/issues/2302

 When send a large amount of data, e.g., 50 MB, through API, weu might get timeout, other network issues for downloading such a data from the server.
 Streaming response will ensure the data being downloaded chunk by chunk to avoid these issues.

 requires an iterator object to send the results in chunks.